luciancj/Integration-calculator/README.md

 # Integration calculator

 ## Objective:
-The goal of the <span style="color: green">Integration Calculator</span> is to develop a menu-driven C program for numerical integration of user-defined functions.
+The goal of the Integration Calculator is to develop a menu-driven C program for numerical integration of user-defined functions.
 This program is designed to handle various types of functions, including polynomials, common mathematical functions (such as sine, logarithm, and exponential), and arbitrary combinations of these functions.

 ## Program Description:
 The integration calculator program is designed to provide an easy-to-use interface for users to perform numerical integration on a wide range of functions.
 The program is menu-driven and offers two main modes: Interactive mode and Parameter mode.
 Let's dive into the details of these modes and their functionality.